langchain-ai/langmem/docs/docs/guides/summarization.md

 graph.invoke({"messages": "now do the same but for dogs"}, config) graph.invoke({"messages": "what's my name?"}, config)
 ```

+1. We're also setting max output tokens for the summarization model.
+This should match `max_summary_tokens` in `summarize_messages` for better
+token budget estimates.
+2. We will attempt to summarize messages before the LLM is called.
+If the messages in `state["messages"]` fit into `max_tokens_before_summary` budget,
+we will simply return those messages.
+Otherwise, we will summarize
+and return `[summary_message] + remaining_messages`
+3. Pass running summary, if any.
+This is what
+allows `summarize_messages` to avoid re-summarizing the same
+messages on every conversation turn.
+4. This is the max token budget for the resulting list of messages after summarization.
+6. If we generated a summary, add it as a state update and overwrite
+the previously generated summary, if any.
+7. It's important to compile the graph with a checkpointer,
+otherwise the graph won't remember previous conversation turns.

 !!!
 Note "Using in UI"